Edwards Rail Car Company

-Edwards Rail Car Company was located in the small town of Sanford, North Carolina, specializing in the manufacture of self-propelled rail cars.
+Edwards Rail Car Company was an American company which operated in Sanford, North Carolina, from 1921 to 1942.
+It specialized in the manufacture of self-propelled rail cars.
+By some estimates, the company built 100 rail cars, one-third of which were sent to Central and South America.

+In 2000, the company name was resurrected by a company in Tavares, Florida, which was later based in Montgomery, Alabama.

 History

 Harry P. Edwards began building passenger railway equipment in 1917 and formed the Edwards Railway Motor Car Company in 1921.
 Edwards turned out over 130 cars over a two-decade span and made a name for itself among major South and Central American railways, as well as on U.S. Class 1 and short line railroads.

 Formative years

 In 1915 the Atlantic and Western Railway, a short line running from Sanford to Lillington, N.C., was running an uneconomical steam passenger train which A&W General Manager Harry P. Edwards came to regard with mounting frustration.
 Searching for a way to stem the flow of red ink, Edwards built his first car for use on that railroad.
 Other cars were built in the shops of the A&W and marketed by Edwards and the Atlantic & Western Railway.

 As the word spread throughout the South about the economical rail cars built by Edwards, the demand for cars was such that in 1921 the manufacturing firm Edwards Railway Motor Car Co. was organized and in 1922 occupied its new plant along the tracks of the A&W. The short line was not only an Edwards customer, but its tracks served as a test, demonstration and development track for over twenty years of Edwards car production.